Radius Ensemble: About

-Radius was founded in 1999 by Jennifer Montbach who (as of the 2008–2009 season) continues as the group's artistic director and oboist.
+Radius was founded in 1999 by Jennifer Montbach who continues to serve as the group's artistic director and oboist.

 Personnel

-There are nine core members of the Radius Ensemble.
-The core personnel for the 2008–2009 season are Sarah Bob on piano, Miriam Bolkosky on violoncello, Sarah Brady on flute, Eran Egozy on clarinet, Anne Howarth on French horn, Jae Young Cosmos Lee on violin, Jennifer Montbach on oboe, and Gregory Newton on bassoon.
-The ninth core position (viola) is not filled for the 2008–2009 season.
-Additional musicians are engaged as the repertoire demands.
+There are ten core members of the Radius Ensemble.
+They are Sarah Brady on flute, Jennifer Montbach on oboe, Eran Egozy on clarinet, Meryl Summers on bassoon, Anne Howarth on French horn, Sarah Bob on piano, Gabriela Díaz and Katherine Winterstein on violin, Noriko Futagami on viola, and Miriam Bolkosky on cello.
+Additional musicians and artists are engaged as the repertoire demands.